Professor of Sociology

 'The national integration paradigm: where are we now?, keynote lecture at COMPAS, Oxford University, 14 October 2010

 'The contemporary art market in Galapagos: Japan and the global art world', in Olav Velthuis and Stefano Baio-Curioni (eds.)
-Canvases and Careers in a Cosmopolitan Culture: On the Globalization of Contemporary Art Markets.
+Cosmopolitan Canvases: The Globalization of Markets for Contemporary Art.
 Oxford University Press 2014, in press

 'Winners and losers?
 Citizens and sceptics?
 European integration and the spread of cosmopolitanism' (with David Reimer), EUCROSS Policy Brief No.1, Sept 2013